To help ACE members ensure they are aware of the latest information on the coronavirus/COVID-19 crisis, we have produced this online resource.

 Manchester – The chief executive of Manchester City Council has been delegated powers to decide planning applications during the COVID-19 outbreak.
 Joanne Roney will also make decisions on listed building consent and tree-preservation orders.
 Read more at the Planner magazine.

-Build UK and UK Hospitality have soft-launched Open Doors 2020, a new website to enable those currently working on site to find local accommodation.
+UK Hospitality have soft-launched Open Doors 2020, a new website to enable those currently working on site to find local accommodation.